zahur76/MilestoneProject_2/README.md

 ![Responsive image for game](assets/doc/responsive.png)

 This project is a Star Wars themed memory match game.
 The game was constructed with the intention of being a brain training tool to primarily strengthen memory.
-Instead of making a straight forward memory match game a Star wars theme was incorporated.
+To differentiate from other memory match games a Star wars theme was incorporated.
 Such a design would improve the overall user experience.

-This game also has the added benefit of being able to change difficulty levels with the intention of adding catering for different user requirements.
+This game also has the added benefit of being able to change difficulty levels with the intention of catering for different user requirements.

 ## UX